 Tips to disguise your Japanese

-Avoid using a simple arigatou to to thank, you can try using more informal words like a simple dome.
-During informal conversations it is also common swallow particles as wo that comes before verbs.
+Avoid using a simple arigatou to thank, you can try using more informal words like a simple domo.
+During informal conversations, it is also common to swallow particles like wo that come before verbs.

-Another tip is to study a lot the endings of Japanese sentences, try not to just stay in desu and masu.
+Another tip is to study the endings of Japanese sentences well; try not to stick only to desu and masu.
 You should learn some regional slang to make your conversation more informal and interesting.
-Our article about gender language offers several options for informal endings to use in your sentences.
+Our article on gender language offers various options for informal endings to use in your sentences.

-Use anata (you) only if you are talking to a stranger.
+Use anata (you) only if you are speaking to a stranger.
 You can use omae or kimi depending on your relationship.
-Sometimes it is unnecessary to use the word anata in all the sentences you make to the same person.
+Sometimes it is unnecessary to use the word anata in every sentence you make to the same person.

-• Try using the names of things instead of saying kore wa (this);
+• Try to use the names of things instead of saying kore wa (this);

 How to disguise and pretend to be fluent in Japanese